zakyalvan/ParkingService/readme.txt

 == Running

-Before running, this project, make sure JDK 8 installed on target machine.
+Before running, this project, make sure JDK 8 installed on target machine, otherwise the code wont compiled.

 There are two required mechanism to run this project (as stated in test rule), i.e. run in interactive mode and not.

 === Interactive Mode

+To run in interactive mode, execute ./parking_lot from project base directory.
+In background, it will check whether jar already built, if not built first (using ./mvnw clean install command) then execute normal 'java -jar ParkingService.jar' command.

+In interactive mode, to close the running program, type in EXIT (case ignored) instead of brute force 'Ctrl+C' ;)

 === Non Interactive Mode

+To run in non interactive mode, execute './parking_lot file_inputs.txt' from project base directory.
+In background, it will check whether jar already built, if not built first (using ./mvnw clean install command) then execute normal 'java -jar ParkingService.jar file_inputs.txt' command.

 == Improvement